Pooja Bhatt

 Pooja Bhatt (born 24 February 1972) is an Indian actress, director, and filmmaker who works in Hindi films.
 She established herself as one of the leading actresses of the 1990s and is the recipient of several accolades, including two National Film Awards and one Filmfare Award.

 Born into the Bhatt family, she is the daughter of Indian filmmaker Mahesh Bhatt.
 Bhatt played her first leading role in Mahesh Bhatt's television film Daddy in 1989.
 For the film, she won the Filmfare Award for Best Female Debut.
 Her breakthrough came with the romance comedy Dil Hai Ke Manta Nahin (1991), which also emerged as her highest grossing release.
-In the following decade, she earned critical acclaim for her performances in the films Sadak (1991), Junoon (1992), Naaraaz (1994), Angrakshak (1995), Chaahat (1996), Tamanna (1997), Border (1997), Kabhi Na Kabhi (1998), Angaaray (1998) and Zakhm (1998).
+In the following decade, she earned critical acclaim for her performances in the films Sadak (1991), Junoon (1992), Sir (1993), Naaraaz (1994), Angrakshak (1995), Chaahat (1996), Tamanna (1997), Border (1997), Kabhi Na Kabhi (1998), Angaaray (1998) and Zakhm (1998).
 This was followed by a hiatus and intermittent work.

 Early life

 Pooja Bhatt was born on 24 February 1972 to Mahesh Bhatt and Kiran Bhatt (born Loraine Bright).
 On her father's side, Bhatt is of Gujarati descent and on her mother's side, she is of English, Scottish, Armenian, and Burmese ancestry.
 She is the step-daughter of Soni Razdan.
 She has a brother, Rahul Bhatt and younger half-sisters Shaheen Bhatt and Alia Bhatt.
-Her cousins are Hitarth Bhat, film director Mohit Suri, former actress Smiley Suri and actor Emraan Hashmi.
+Her cousins include film director Mohit Suri, former actress Smiley Suri and actor Emraan Hashmi.